Chart Color Schemes

 Infrastructure

-Ingle Farm has limited levels of nearby infrastructure activity, ranking in the 7thth percentile nationally
+Ingle Farm has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 24 projects likely to affect the region.
-Notable initiatives include Gawler Line Electrification & Level Crossing Removals, Walkleys Road Corridor, Gardenia Drive Aged Care Expansion, and Pooraka Enterprise Park Expansion - Stage 2 (Various Sites).
-The following list details those most relevant.
+Twenty-four projects have been identified by AreaSearch as potentially impacting the area.
+Key projects include Gawler Line Electrification & Level Crossing Removals (including Valley View area works), Walkleys Road Corridor, Gardenia Drive Aged Care Expansion, and Pooraka Enterprise Park Expansion - Stage 2 (Various Sites).
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.